Manipulate Videos with OpenCV

 print("Ken Burns effect video saved successfully!")

-Visit My GitHub At https://github.com/N-Elmer/
+Visit My GitHub At https://github.com/N-Elmer/if __name__ == "__main__":

 input_image = "image/football.jpg"